In-Depth Modeling of Tilt-To-Length Coupling in LISA's Interferometers and TDI Michelson Observables

-\end{widetext} Here, we denote gravitational wave signals by $H$, laser frequency noise by $p$, fiber backlink noise by $\mu$, all defined in phase radian.
-Contrary to this, \gls{MOSA} (or equivalently \gls{OB}) displacement $\vec \Delta$, and test mass motion $\vec \delta$ both defined relative to free space and mapped along the received beam direction $\vec n$, are defined in units of meters.
-These terms ($\vec n \vec \Delta$, and $\vec n \vec \delta$) are explicit substitutions of the longitudinal displacement $x$ in \Cref{Eq:intro_N}. \\ With \Cref{Eq:PM-equations}, we have defined calibrated signals, i.e.\ we have divided each signal by a specific signum function to achieve a fixed sign convention that is independent of the sign of the heterodyne beatnote frequency.
+With \Cref{Eq:PM-equations}, we have defined calibrated signals, i.e.\ we have divided each signal by a specific signum function to achieve a fixed sign convention that is independent of the sign of the heterodyne beatnote frequency.
 This calibration and suppression of the signum function is indicated by the check symbol (i.e.\ $\check s, \check \varepsilon$, rather than $s, \varepsilon$).
 A detailed derivation of \Cref{Eq:PM-equations} including the suppression of signum functions and all defined signs is given in \Cref{Sec:Initial_Phaseter_eqns}.
 Please note that whether the $N$-terms are added into the phasemeter equations, or placed with an explicit minus sign, is a choice.
 We choose all TTL effects to be added in and care for intrinsic signs only once the generic $N$-terms are replaced by explicit models (see particularly \Cref{Sec:path_ttl_model,Sec:Extended TTL model}).

 The phasemeter equations of all other MOSAs can be obtained by the usual cyclic permutation of the individual indices, i.e.\ $1\rightarrow 2; 2\rightarrow 3; 3\rightarrow 1$.